-In 1999, Boiler Gold Rush moved into a new department called Orientation and New Student Programs and continued to grow and expand.
-When Student Success at Purdue Programs was created in December 2005, BGR became a part of that office and is an integral program within that department.
+Student Success at Purdue Programs was created in December 2005, and BGR became a part of that office and is now an integral program within that department.

 Boiler Gold Rush is still based on the same ideology as when Roger Sharritt began the program in 1993.
 It is essential for new students to be in small groups with current students to help them make the personal, academic, and social transitions from high school to college and to become comfortable with Purdue and make it feel like home.
 The success of Boiler Gold Rush is dependent on a well-trained student staff to help the newst class of Boilermakers succeed here at Purdue.